University of Hawaii selects new dean for medical school | Honolulu Star-Advertiser

 “It is the highest professional honor of my career to be named the dean of my alma mater,” said Shomaker in the news release.
 “My senior quote upon graduation was ‘thank you for the opportunity to serve the people of the state of Hawaii.’
 Now I get to realize that dream.”

-Dr. Shomaker will serve as JABSOM’s sixth dean.
-JABSOM’s fifth dean, Dr. Jerris Hedges retired in March 2023 after serving 15 years.
+Shomaker will serve as JABSOM’s sixth dean.
+JABSOM’s fifth dean, Dr. Jerris Hedges, retired in March 2023 after serving 15 years.

-“I am excited by the great potential of JABSOM, both in training the next generation of physicians for Hawaii and in contributing to the diversification of our economy through our research program,” said Shomaker.
-“I look forward to working with the faculty, staff and students of our school and our important clinical partners to make JABSOM all it can be for our state and its people.”